O Brother, Where Art Thou?: Critical response

 The review aggregation website Rotten Tomatoes reports that 78% of reviews critics are positive based on 158 reviews with an average rating of 7.3/10.
 The site's critics consensus reads: "Though not as good as Coen brothers' classics, the delightfully loopy O Brother, Where Art Thou? is still a lot of fun."
 Metacritic, which assigns a weighted average, gave it a score of 69 out of 100 based on 30 critics, indicating "generally favorable reviews".
-Audiences polled by CinemaScore gave the film an average grade of "B-" on an A+ to F scale.
+Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

-Roger Ebert gave two and a half out of four stars to the film, saying all the scenes in the film were "wonderful in their different ways, and yet I left the movie uncertain and unsatisfied."
+Roger Ebert gave two and a half out of four stars to the film, saying all the scenes in the film were "wonderful in their different ways, and yet I left the movie uncertain and unsatisfied".

-In 2025, it ranked number 76 on The New York Times list of "The 100 Best Movies of the 21st Century" and number 66 on the "Readers' Choice" edition of the list.
+In 2021, members of Writers Guild of America West (WGAW) and Writers Guild of America, East (WGAE) voted the film's screenplay 99th in WGA's 101 Greatest Screenplays of the 21st Century (so far).
+In 2025, it ranked number 76 on The New York Timess list of "The 100 Best Movies of the 21st Century" and number 66 on the "Readers' Choice" edition of the list.